 This applies for a continuous period of a maximum of 365 days abroad.
 If you were abroad for more than 365 days, we do not consider this a temporary stay.

-- You will not be reimbursed in full under another insurance policy (including travel insurance). - The need for the healthcare could not be foreseen at the time you left for the foreign country. - Your surviving relatives must contact the emergency service with which we have entered into an agreement for healthcare/mediation for healthcare abroad. - Your surviving relatives must cooperate fully in the provision of healthcare and comply with the instructions of the emergency services that have become involved. - Once we have paid the costs, your surviving relatives must cooperate with the transfer of the rights to another insurer (such as a travel insurer).

-The healthcare provider abroad must comply with the requirements, laws and regulations of that country.

-For the general exclusions, see the attached General terms and conditions, section General exclusions.
+Terms and conditions - You will not be reimbursed in full under another insurance policy (including travel insurance) - The need for the healthcare could not be foreseen at the time you left for the foreign country - Your surviving relatives must contact the emergency service with which we have entered into an agreement for healthcare/mediation for healthcare abroad - Your surviving relatives must cooperate fully in the provision of healthcare and comply with the instructions of the emergency services that have become involved - Once we have paid the costs, your surviving relatives must cooperate with the transfer of the rights to another insurer (such as a travel insurer) Where to go for this healthcare • The healthcare provider abroad must comply with the requirements, laws and regulations of that country.
+What is not reimbursed For the general exclusions, see the attached General terms and conditions, section [General exclusions]({0}).
 Forwarding medicines and medical aids (clause D.14.g.)

-Forwarding the necessary medicines and medical aids.
-This concerns the costs of sending, such as the costs of a courier.
+Insured healthcare • Forwarding the necessary medicines and medical aids.
+This concerns the costs of sending, such as the costs of a courier Your reimbursement • Reimbursement of 100 percent.